r4v1e/gameoflife/README.md

 # Game of Life

-see documentation to get more info
+Simple project; see documentation to get more info

+containts of exe and sfml files